Ghost1032/BA-artifacts/README.md

 - **Android/iOS**
   - `CID-fridafilename.sh`: Configures the filename of the Frida  binary when testing CID of an app.
   - `CID-fridaport.sh`: Configures the listening port of Frida when testing CID of an app.
+  - `mitm.py`: Hosts a MitM proxy server for further PSAT extraction from requests.
 - **Android**
   - `oracle I-bioHookForAndroid11.js` and `oracle I-bioHookForAndroid12.js`:  Hooks for biometric APIs on Android for test oracle I.
   - `oracle II-android-migrate.sh`: Facilitates the migration of app data across different Android devices for test oracle II.